 Eleanor has a background in biomedical research, including a PhD in HIV neuropathology, and has built a successful career as a science writer.
 As someone living with ME, she also brings that insight and understanding of the illness.

-Dr David Newton, Research and Communications Director
+Dr David Newton, Research Director

 David has a PhD in Vascular Physiology, and has previously worked in academic biomedical research and as a freelance medical writer.